imcsd/turtlefly/README.md

 # TurtleFly

-A crawler framework based on NodeJS.
+A flexible crawler framework based on NodeJS.

 ## Intro

-TurtleFly consist with three main modules:
+TurtleFly is a Crawler framework based on Node.js, and now with the version 2.0. which is more simplify and flexible then version 1.

+Turtlefly 2.0 consist Crawler schema design, task scheduler, request module and content parse module.

+## Module

 - Crawler - The core class of Node Crawler, all crawler extends this class.
 - Requester - Use to make Web request.
+- RedisScheduler [new] - Task interaction with redis.
-- Scheduler - Scheduler for task management.
+- Task [new] - Record task process and schedule task.

 Code of framework index.js file: